dooboolab-community/react-native-iap/README.md

 Please take a look at [iap.dev/consulting](https://iap.dev/consulting).
 At iap.dev, we offer IAP consulting services for all platforms.
 Please [Contact Us](https://console.iap.dev/contact-us).

-Note: This service is not affiliated with dooboolab.
+Note: This service is not affiliated with hyochan.
 It was created by [andresesfm](https://github.com/andresesfm) who has contributed and provided support for this project

 ### Backers